revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

 }
 ```

 We then allow molecular rates variation among sites to follow a Gamma distribution, approximated with four rate classes.
-Read more about the the +Gamma among site rate variation model here {% Yang1994 %}.
+Read more about the the +Gamma among site rate variation model here {% cite Yang1994 %}.

 ```
 for (i in 1:num_loci) {